 We arrived at 1050 and we anchored in 5 m depth letting out 30 m chain in the Ayia Thalassa (Αγία Θάλασσα - Holy Sea) cove [37° 39.6' N 25° 03.4' E].
 The bottom is mostly weed and I was somewhat worried whether the anchor had penetrated it.
 I snorkeled but still I could not tell.

 In the afternoon we swam.
 The water temperature was almost 25°C (77°F) a far cry from the 21°C of a week ago.
 We swam ashore and enjoyed the comfort of the clear sea.

 In the evening we took the dinghy to the hamlet and had an ouzo in one of the tavernas.
 Back on Thetis we made pasta with tomato sauce using the small tomatoes that Alice bought yesterday morning at the farmers market in Chora (Tinos).

 I was woken by the wind-generator at 1 AM.
 The wind had picked up to 10-12 knots from the N and I was concerned about the holding of the anchor in the weeds.
 But it was OK.
 I kept getting up to check.
 As a result I slept late while Alice was working on the Torch.

-The hamlet here seems totally deserted although there were a number of boats either afloat or on land.
-It very attractive and the cove is lovely but one can see that with the northerly meltemi it would not be tenable.
+The hamlet here seemed totally deserted although there were a number of boats either afloat or on land.
+It is very attractive and the cove is lovely but one can see that with the northerly meltemi it would not be tenable.

 In the late afternoon we went ashore for a good walk.
 We met the one and only local who had just come from Pyrgos to water his plants.
 No one lives here he told us except for 20 days in August when the owners of the houses come for vacation either from Pyrgos or from Athens and enjoy their boats.